goboxer/public/speech-script-processor-node/README.md

-# Speech to text via Audio ScriptProcessorNode
+# Speech to Text via Audio ScriptProcessorNode

 An extension to [Recorder.js from Matt Diamond](https://github.com/mattdiamond/Recorderjs) which demonstrates transcribing recordings using Google's Cloud Speech-to-Text API.